 - SSE's earnings growth has exceeded the industry average over the past year.

-- SSE earnings have fallen over the past 5 years.
+- SSE has delivered strong earnings growth in the past 5 years.

 SSE's revenue and profit over the past 5 years is shown below, any years where they have experienced a loss will show up in red.

 We want to ensure a company is making the most of what it has available.
 This is done by comparing the return (profit) to a company's available funds, assets and capital.